carbon-language/carbon-lang/docs/design/variables.md

 (and function declarations) have a lot more power than what we're covering just yet, but this gives you the basic idea.

-If `auto` is used in place of the type, it will use [type inference](type_inference.md) to automatically determine the variable type.
+If `auto` is used in place of the type,
+[type inference](type_inference.md) is used to automatically determine the variable's type.

 While there can be global constants, there are no global variables.